anthkris/supply-run/README.md

 A tiny phaser game about collecting work supplies.

 ## Plot:
-Welcome to the Guild.
+A message from the Wizard:

+    Congratulations on joining the team.
 Glad to have you with us.
-You're a young apprentice in the kingdom of Anvilania.
-And you're excited about your first day at work!

-## Getting Onboard
-You're first task is simple... just collect a few items for the heroes... just a few hundred... thousand...
-We'll tell you when you're done.
+    Your first mission is to help us get supplies by collecting coin.
+    I'll send you to town to collect some.
+    Just watch out for those pesky people.
+Not a friendly lot.